-In this post in my series “God and Man at Yale Divinity School,” I discuss my fourth week in the M.Div. program and reflect upon the authority of community in religious life.
+In this post in my series “God and Man at Yale Divinity,” I discuss my fourth week in the M.Div. program and reflect upon the authority of community in religious life.

 This week was my fourth week at Yale Divinity School.
 By this point, the beginning of the semester feels like a distant memory.
 As I progress in my studies, I am starting to consider my understanding of religious authority.
 I am particularly beginning to think about my understanding of Scripture and the authority of community.